unixsurfer/anycast_healthchecker/README.rst

    :scale: 60%

-This configuration logic allows a separate process to update the list by adding or removing IP prefixes and triggering a reconfiguration of Bird in order to advertise or withdraw routes.  **anycast-healthchecker** is that separate process.
+This configuration logic allows a separate process to update the list by adding or removing IP prefixes and trigger a reconfiguration of Bird in order to advertise or withdraw routes.  **anycast-healthchecker** is that separate process.
 It monitors Anycasted services and based on the status of the health checks updates the list of IP prefixes.